ehansis/til/pages/weighted_percentile_rank.md

 ## Medium, please

 I have used weighted percentile ranks on many different occasions to apply labels like 'small', 'medium' or 'large' to entities.
-This has worked very well and seems to match intuition much better than simpler measures.
+This has worked quite well and seems to match intuition much better than simpler measures.
-You might have spend a minute of careful thought to understand what the number actually means in your particular case, but it's totally worth it.
+You might have to spend a minute of careful thought to understand what the number actually means in your particular case, but it's totally worth it.

 <<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)